Cam Cleeland

-Cameron Ross Cleeland (born August 15, 1975) is an American football tight end who last played for the St. Louis Rams of the NFL.
-Previously he had played for the New Orleans Saints and New England Patriots and went to the University of Washington.
+Cameron Ross Cleeland (born August 15, 1975) is an American professional football tight end who played in the National Football League (NFL).
+He was selected by the New Orleans Saints in the second round of the 1998 NFL draft.
+Cleeland played for the Saints, New England Patriots and St. Louis Rams.
+He went to the University of Washington.

 While a rookie with the Saints, he was struck in the eye by linebacker Andre Royal with a sock filled with coins during a hazing incident.
 Cleeland nearly lost his eye in addition to suffering a broken eye socket and broken nose.
 The injury permanently affected his eyesight.